jalanterus/WE-ARE-HIRING/openings2.md

 ## Product Owner

-Your main responsibility is to make and keep our teams of developers agile and ensuring the team understand the product goal clearly.
+Your main responsibility is to make and keep our teams of developers agile while ensuring the team understand the product goal clearly.

 Additionally, you will comunicate roadmaps, progresses, and accomplishments to internal stakeholders and external partners.

-- 3+ years experience as a product owner in an established startup
+- 3+ years experience as a product owner of a successful agile team
-- Passionate in creating world class product
+- Passionate in creating world class product that focus on user experience
+- Creative and strategic thinker with dicipline and attention to details
+- Deep understanding of the whys and howtos of agile principle and methodologies
+- Knows how to use technologies to enable grow hack your product